 BDR: Definition and Key Aspects

 The BDR (Business Development Representative) is the sales profile responsible for generating new business opportunities through active prospecting.
-Their main function is to identify high-potential accounts, initiate contact, and qualify whether there is sufficient fit to justify a meeting with the closing team.
+Their main function is to identify potential accounts, initiate contact, and qualify whether there is enough fit to justify a meeting with the closing team.

 Unlike other sales roles that work on existing opportunities, the BDR builds the pipeline from scratch.
-They do not wait for leads to arrive.
-They search for them, contact them, and convert them into real opportunities.
+They do not wait for leads to come in.
+They find them, contact them, and convert them into real opportunities.

 Functions of a BDR in the B2B Sales Team